“Beyond

 We grade the rides: ‘A’ (ambling), ‘B’ (bearing),

-extreme grade has four levels: 1, 2, 3 and 4 – the hardest cycle ride we have
+levels: 1, 2 and 3 – the hardest cycle ride we have ever done provided the

 How hard a bike ride is ‘on the day’ has other